URL parameters are a great way to open different popups after the page has loaded.

 Say a visitor lands on a specific page and you want to show a popup with a payment alert or a message from the admin.
-A great way to do this is by using URL parameters.
-In this post, I will go over how you can create a workflow which will show a popup on landing on a specific page.
+In this Bubble tutorial, I will go over how you can create a workflow which will show a popup on landing on a specific page.

 URL parameter and key